aica-technology/api/docs/docs/concepts/05-building-blocks/03-components.md

 # Components

-In the AICA application framework, components are the building blocks of advanced robot behaviors.
+Within an AICA System application, components are the building blocks of advanced robot behaviors.

 AICA components are wrappers for [ROS 2 nodes](../03-ros-concepts/01-nodes.md) and [lifecycle nodes](../03-ros-concepts/02-lifecycle.md)